 As well as splitting sounds into different zones, you can create unique sounds with up to eight layers.
 When using the assignable zones/layers, the RD-2000’s user-friendly design really comes into play.
 The faders act as level controls for each layer, so you can manipulate your layered sound with great detail on the fly.

 It’s not just that it has high-quality built-in effects; it’s the choices Roland made that add value.
-Roland has recreated some vintage effects, including its own Dimension D. But, the most notable addition is a fantastic recreation of the Boss CE-1 Chorus.
+Roland has recreated some vintage effects, including its own Dimension D. But, the most notable addition is a fantastic recreation of the Boss CE-1 chorus.
 The Boss CE-1 first appeared in 1976, and it has been one of the most iconic chorus pedals ever since.

 Wave expansion slots

 Expansion slots have been found on previous RD models, but thanks to Roland’s Axial website, they are more useable than ever.
 The Axial site is a collection of sounds and presets, including artist signature collections.
-Basically, it will be a never-ending supply of new sounds, and we’re sure no one could complain about that.
+Basically, it will be a never-ending supply of new sounds, and I’m sure no one could complain about that.